DavidAppleyard.com

 straight + strait (1) If something is straight it continues in the same direction without the slightest deviation.

-(2) If you go straight to a place you choose a direct path.
+(2) If you go straight to a place you choose the most direct path.

 (3) A straight movie is serious one without comedy.

-(4) A straight person is honest and gives straight answers to questions instead of evasive ones.
+(4) A straight person is honest and gives straight answers to straight questions instead of evasive ones.

 (5) If you like your liquor straight you drink it neat or undiluted.